 Seaclear can also be loaded with a man-up cage, pressure washer and compressor, welding equipment and oxy-acetylene burning gear, and she is available anywhere in the Solent at short notice.

-As a back up, and very much useful in her own right, certified for 2 tonnes of deck cargo and 12 passengers we have Seamark, harbour launch and tug, an 8m Cheverton launch and of course, access to the Cowes Harbour Commission launches and RIBS.
+As a back up, and very much useful in her own right, certified for 2 tonnes of deck cargo and 12 passengers we have Seamark, harbour launch and tug, an 8m Cheverton launch and of course, access to the Cowes Harbour Services launches and RIBS.

 was called upon to deliver both stores and personnel to the breakwater and is seen below landing survey personnel on the completed, rock armoured structure.
 Seaclear landing survey personnel on the breakwater